-Last week a seamless gray sky poured rain into gutters with the steady pace of a metronome.
-Cast in black, my favorite trees looked arthritic, with branches bent and crooked.
+Last week the sky poured rain in gutters with the steady pace of a metronome.
+Cast against a dark sky, my favorite trees looked arthritic, their black branches bent and crooked.

-I look to the sky for direction in the morning.
-Today, I’d have to have faith.

-I tried to place it in the sky behind the iron curtain of graphite cloud matter.
+I rely on the sun to set the day and mark its progress.
+Rocking with the sunrise wakes my soul.
+All I could do this morning was imagine it in the sky behind the iron curtain.
 Envision the low place just above the tree line where it would be at 9:30 am.
 This is my favorite time to sit with the sun in my kitchen.
 It bathes the counter with a soft and spiritual glow that gives me an extraordinary sense of calm.
 It’s as if I’m wrapped in peace and everything is more than fine.

 When it rains day after day, which it has this week, the sun becomes a matter of faith.
-You must imagine it’s place on the horizon and call on your soul for memories of its soothing power.
+You have to envision it’s place on the horizon and call on your soul for memories of its soothing power.

-I believe gray skies still have a good side.
-They force you to think hard about the sun’s blessings.
+Gray skies still have strength.
+They force you to concentrate on the sun’s blessings.
 I am praying for the faith and imagination required to feel the sun’s peace without its light.
 This exercise may seem low on the faith scale.
 It’s not about heaven or loving Jesus.
 Still, I find the healing power of the sun miraculous.